Diva2002/STYLCRAFT/README.md

 # StylCraft

-## SytlCraft is an innovative interactive dress-up game designed to enhance user engagement with the Myntra app by merging fashion with gamification.
-This prototype showcases the core features of StylCraft, allowing users to create and customize avatars, participate in fashion challenges, and browse outfits from Myntra.
+## SytlCraft is an innovative interactive dress-up game designed to enhance user engagement by merging fashion with gamification.

+## This prototype allows users to create and customize avatars, participate in fashion challenges, and browse outfits.

 ## Features